charliekim2/charliekim2.github.io/blog/24-9-3/contents.md

 Add those things to the fact that it reads the whole file into memory rather than one line at a time, avoiding the overhead of reading disk - and it becomes clear why `json.load` is so much faster, even without some C code helping out.

 As an aside, loading entire files into memory is a great plan until the files become too big to fit.
-And while `readline()` does prevent this issue for nice, human readable JSON with lots of line breaks, it also runs into problems when you try to lex a minified file with all the whitespace removed.
+And while `readline()` does prevent this issue for nice, human readable JSON with lots of line breaks, it also runs into memory problems when you try to lex a minified file with all the whitespace removed.
 The best solution would be to use `read(int)` to fetch fixed-size chunks from the file.

 ## Conclusion